 - crescent roll dough

-Roll your dough into a round disc as large as you’d like your pizza (or make miniature ones—and if using rectangular puff pastry, feel free to leave it oblong!), then transfer it to a parchment-lined baking sheet.
+Roll or stretch your dough into a round disc as large as you’d like your pizza (or make miniature ones—and if using rectangular puff pastry, feel free to leave it oblong), then transfer it to a parchment-lined baking sheet.
 Bake the crust as instructed by the recipe, or until golden brown.
 Remove it and let it cool.

 If you use a round pan, you can even use runnier batters for a base (think: brownies).